-Anyone who combs the real estate listings of NYC for long enough is sure to eventually come across the words “estate sale.”
-This can be a very interesting segment of the market.
+Anyone who combs the real estate listings of NYC for long enough is sure to come across the words “estate sale eventually.”
+This can be a fascinating segment of the market.
 It presents buyers with the chance to pick up one-of-a-kind apartments that you’ll find nowhere else.
 But what will attract some buyers to estate sales will put others off.

 Here’s our guide to making sense of them.